PacktPublishing/Serverless-Programming-Cookbook/README.md

 ## How to use the code files

-Completed code and AWS CLI commands for each chapter wherever applicable are present with the code code files.
+Completed code and AWS CLI commands for each chapter wherever applicable are present with the code files.

 Each chapter has a directory of its own (e.g. Chapter 1).